pnnl/NATIG/README.md

    - cd NATIG
    - bash make_run_docker.sh
    - If you are using MINGW64 (such as gitbash) on windows, please edit the rundocker.sh: ```the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty' ```

 NOTE: The default docker container does not come with 5G enabled

+Once the setup is done you can start to run the code
+1. go to the control folder inside the integration folder that is located in the home rd2c folder (full path: _/rd2c/integration/control_)
+2. run sudo bash run.sh _Full path of work directory (example for docker: /rd2c/)_ _[3G/4G/5G]_

+Note: example command for docker to run 4G example: ` sudo bash run.sh /rd2c/ 4G `

+### 5G configuration

 To enable 5G capabilities:
 1. request access to https://gitlab.com/cttc-lena/nr